besteves4/policy-instantiation-spec/README.md

 The envisioned application is the automated generation of Agreements by policy systems as the basis of generating automated contracts of data exchanged based on singing these agreements between parties.

+### TODO: look at https://www.w3.org/TR/odrl-model/#metadata to suggest metadata to add when instantiating